learn-co-curriculum/node-modules-require/README.md

 ## Importing

-So we have the code neatly organized into separate folder and files for re-use and better development scalability, but how can we use those files from other files (I call the importee or main files)?
+So we have the code neatly organized into separate folder and files for re-use and better development scalability, but how can we use those files from other files (the main files)?
 We use `require()` which is another global method:

 ```js
 var module = require('module')